-Specification of Environment Mat Dimensions 160cm × 100cm (Track Racing Solo - 160cm × 75cm) Absorption Capacity Minimum One Litre Thickness Minimum 5cm
+Specification of Environment Mat Dimensions $160cm \times 100cm$ (Track Racing Solo - 160cm × 75cm) Absorption Capacity Minimum One Litre The Environment Mat must be composed of an absorbent upper part and an impermeable lower part.

+Thickness Minimum 5mm

 - Environment mats must also be placed under mobile generators and oil/fuel storage facilities to avoid pollution of the ground. - Containers/facilities to recover rubbish, oils, detergents, etc. must be provided by the organisers. - Leave no long-term evidence of any activity.